Session Replays

 Enabling Session Replays

-2. Scroll to the SDK Features section.
+2. Go to the Features tab.

 Replay Library